solegalli/trainindatablog/_posts/2023-03-22-undersampling-techniques-for-imbalanced-data.md

 y.value_counts()
 ```

-As expected, we have six fewer samples in the majority class:
+As expected, we have five fewer samples in the majority class:

 ```
 0    978